Why Get an Associate’s Degree Versus a Bachelor’s in Information Technology?

 There are a few things that every information technology student needs to know as they prepare to take on a career in the field.
 With the majority of the world carrying out business and everyday communications in the digital world, the field of information technology has become extraordinarily important.
 Professionals in infotech work in every industry, from library science and higher education to finance and social media.

 With the demand for information technology professionals so high, numerous colleges and universities offer credentials in information technology, from one-year certificates to master’s degrees.
+One of the benefits of getting an Associate in Information Technology is that the pay is quite good and there are hot jobs in high demand.
 For many, though, obtaining an associate’s degree in information technology versus a bachelor’s degree is often an excellent gambit for many reasons.
 Here are three reasons why you should get an associate’s degree in infotech versus a bachelor’s degree.

 Attending an online school or community college for an associate’s in information technology involves two years or less of full-time study.
 In addition, many community colleges offer concentrations within a number of different majors – the rough equivalent of a minor in a bachelor’s degree – allowing the student to customize their area of expertise.
 Students who opt to attend a community college for an associate’s degree in infotech will not only save time, but a great deal of money over online programs or at a four-year college – both factors of particular importance to independent students or those raising families.

 It Will Get Your Foot In the Door

 Very often, an associate’s degree in infotech is enough to access entry-level positions within the information technology sector.
 With the high demand for skilled labor in this industry, an AAS degree holder who performed well in their program – particularly if they did related work or internships during their studies – will be well set up to access opportunities that can lead to career growth and higher pay later on.

 Your Employer May Pay for Your Bachelor’s